 In 1999, Barbara Ehrenreich charged the feminist movement with advancing only "educated, middle-class women."
 Her critique is more pertinent than ever.

-Barbara Ehrenreich on Her Endorsement of Bernie Sanders and Why Socialism Should Be Fun
+Barbara Ehrenreich on Why Socialism Should Be Fun

-In a sprawling interview, Ehrenreich explains why Sanders is her choice for 2020, the joys of radical politics and why there's no time to wait on capitalism to solve the climate crisis.
+In a sprawling interview, Ehrenreich explains the joys of radical politics and why there's no time to wait on capitalism to solve the climate crisis.

 Cities Aren’t Waiting for a Federal Green New Deal